Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Introduction

-We prove the following result as Theorem \ref{theorem1.body}.
-In fact we derive it from the stronger but more technical Proposition \ref{prop.Fmodular}. \begin{thm} Let $(V, \om)$ be a conformal vertex \textup{(}super\textup{)}algebra graded by integer conformal weights.
-Let $h \in V$ be a current satisfying the OPE relation
+The neutral mode of $\om(z)$ is $L_0(h) = L_0 + zh_0$.
+Hence trace functions on $(V, \om(z))$-modules are naturally functions of $z$ alongside $\tau$ and $u \in V$.
+The following theorem summarises the main results of Section \ref{main.computation}. { \begin{thm} Let $(V, \om)$ be a conformal vertex \textup{(}super\textup{)}algebra graded by integer conformal weights.
+Let $h \in V$ be a current satisfying the OPE relations

-and such that $h_0$ acts semisimply on $V$.
-Assume $(V, \om)$ to be rational relative to $h$ and cofinite relative to $h$, and write $\irr(V, h)$ for the set of irreducible $h$-stable positive energy $V$-modules.
-Let
+where $p$ is some constant, and such that $h_0$ acts semisimply on $V$.
+Assume $(V, \om)$ to be rational relative to $h$ and cofinite relative to $h$, and write $\mathcal{X}$ for the set of irreducible $h$-stable positive energy $V$-modules.
+For $u \in V$ and $M \in \mathcal{X}$ we consider the supertrace function